Hrizostom Jević: Episcopate

 The Holy Synod appointed him the bishop of the newly created Eparchy of Bihać and Petrovac on 23 May 1991 and was installed on 4 August 1991 in the Church of Saint Sava in Drvar.
 The Eparchy of Bihać and Petrovac was previously administered by Mrđa.
 Jević served as bishop of Bihać and Petrovac for 22 years, until his appointment in the Eparchy of Zvornik and Tuzla on 1 June 2013.
 He was installed as the bishop of Zvornik and Tuzla on 13 July 2013 at the cathedral in Bijeljina.

-On 24 May 2017, Jević was appointed metropolitan bishop of Dabar-Bosna, succeeding Mrđa, who previously served as the bishop of Dalmatia.
-Jević was installed on 3 September 2017 at the Church of the Nativity of the Theotokos in Sarajevo.
+On 24 May 2017, Jević was appointed metropolitan bishop of Dabar and Bosnia, succeeding Mrđa, who previously served as the bishop of Dalmatia.
+Jević was installed on 3 September 2017 at the Cathedral of the Nativity of the Theotokos in Sarajevo.